Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

 \subsection{Agentive Positions}

-In previous works (\citep{Sileno2015a}, extended in \citep[Ch.~7]{Sileno2016}) we recognized four primitive categories required to specify the behaviour of an agent: \emph{commitments}, \emph{expectations}, \emph{affordances}, \emph{susceptibilities} (CAES).
+\Gio{At further inspection,} the \textit{belief-desire-intention} BDI triad can be argued to be still incomplete. \Gio{First, one can recognize a distinction between structural-abstract and contingent-concrete elements also at epistemic level.
+More importantly, the BDI template does not make explicit references to abilities, whose presence influence the action-selection process, nor to sensory capacities, determining which elements of the environment will be eventually perceived by the agent.
+To fill this gap,} in previous works \citep{Sileno2015a} \citep[Ch.~7]{Sileno2016} we recognized four primitive categories required to specify the behaviour of an agent: \emph{commitments}, \emph{expectations}, \emph{affordances}, \emph{susceptibilities} (CAES).
 Informally, they roughly correspond to what the agent wants, what he believes, what (he perceives) he is able to do, and what he is disposed to react to.
 Any instance of one of these classes is a \emph{position} that the agent takes with respect to the environment.

-\begin{description} \item[\textbf{Commitments}] , as a category, include all motivational states.
-There may be commitments which are \emph{acceptable} for the agent (\emph{desires}), commitments which are \emph{preferred} by the agent, and finally commitments which are \emph{selected} by the agent (\emph{intents}), eventually triggering an intention leading a certain course of action.
+\textbf{Commitments} (C), as a category, include all motivational states.
+There may be commitments which are \emph{acceptable} for the agent (\emph{desires}), commitments which are \emph{preferred} by the agent, and finally commitments which are \emph{selected} by the agent (objectives or \emph{intents}), eventually triggering an \textit{intention} associated to a certain course of action (or \textit{plan}).
 The introduction of prioritization at the level of preferences serves to solve possible inconsistencies, allowing a conflict-free selection of the desires to which the agent may commit as intents.
-From a generative perspective, commitment can be interpreted as agentive dispositions having enough stability to drive action.
-In this sense, all living beings, even the most primitive, are functionally provided with the commitment to survive.
+From a generative perspective, commitments can be interpreted as agentive dispositions having enough stability to drive action.
+In this sense, all living beings, even the most primitive, are functionally provided with the commitment to survive \Gio{(as an individual, as a kin, as a species, etc.)}.
 On the other hand, we have also to take into account that not all reasons for action necessarily refer to concrete objectives: e.g. desires promoting \emph{values} strongly influence the behaviour of agents, but at a deeper level in the rationalization.